Protein Powders Explained

 Proteins are the fundamental building block of our bodies.
 Proteins are formed from amino acids linked together via peptide bonds to form long chains.
 Essentially, proteins resemble a string of beads on a necklace where each bead represents a specific amino acid.
 And although there are only 20 individual amino acids, they link in various combinations that allow them to form thousands of different proteins in the body.
 All 20 amino acids are required for normal cell physiology and function – a deficiency in any one amino acid means impaired cellular function.

-Proteins are classified into two major categories: essential or non-essential.
+Amino Acids are classified into two major categories: essential or non-essential.

 Essential amino acids are those that your body cannot synthesize de novo from precursor amino acids or are inadequately synthesized in the body relative to needs and thereby must be provided from diet to meet optimal requirements 13.
 They include: